LeonTrii/Playground/Games/README.md

 Unbeatable-Pong-Game: Retro Pong Game with unbeatable AI.
 Also, the first project of this year!

 Whack-a-mole: Simple Whack-a-mole game. myMole.png is from mole.html.
 I used CSS to add color to the mole.

+Wordle: It's Wordle but refreshing the screen or completing the game gets a new Wordle.